 Clean and brush your dentures daily

 Get into the habit of cleaning and brushing your natural teeth, gums, tongue, palate and dentures after every meal.
-This will not only help to remove leftover food particles, but prevents stains, plaque and bacteria forming – leaving you feeling refreshed throughout the day and night.
+This helps to remove leftover food particles but prevents stains, plaque and bacteria from forming.
+See our simple guide here.

-Make sure to rinse your dentures with warm running water first, then begin the gently clean them using a soft-bristled brush and non-abrasive denture cleanser.
-Note: Avoid using conventional toothpastes which can lead to the discolouration of denture teeth and any bleaching products which can weaken dentures.
+Make sure to rinse your dentures with warm running water first, then gently clean them using a soft-bristled brush and non-abrasive denture cleanser.

 Handle with care